microsoft/azuredevopslabs/labs/vsts/git/readme.md

 ### Task 3: Deleting branches locally and remotely

-> **NOTE:** Deleting a branch in your local repo doesn't remove the branch on the remote.
+{% include note.html content= "Deleting a branch in your local repo doesn't remove the branch on the remote." %}

 1. Open **Team Explorer** from Visual Studio and go to the **Branches** view.
 Locate the branch you want to delete.
    Make sure that you aren't checked out to that branch.
 You can't delete the branch you are currently working in.